OHSUCMP/htnu18ig/README.md

-# ohsu-htn-u18
+# htnu18ig
-An HL7 implementation guide for the FHIR app associated with OHSU's Hypertension U18 grant.
+An HL7 implementation guide for the FHIR app associated with OHSU's Care Management Plus team's Hypertension U18 grant.